department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 template: detail-page
 order: 5
 relatedlinks:
-  - heading: More VA benefits you may be interested in for you and your dependents
+  - heading: More VA benefits for you and your dependents
     links:
     - url: /pension/
       title: Pension Benefits